Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 which have no contract, and which simply execute a specific chain of modules!
 {% endhint %}

-One important caveat is that initially creating a portal requires that you need to be listed as an "issuer" in the registry.
-To be listed as an issuer, you simply need to reach out to any of the core contributors.
+One important warning is that initially creating a portal requires that you need to be listed as an "issuer" in the registry.
+To be listed as an issuer, you need to reach out to any of the core contributors.
 In the early stages of the project, we will be in a closed beta, which means you'll need to get listed before deploying a portal or registering a schema.
 Getting listed as an issuer is as easy as getting in touch using any of our [communication channels](../../get-involved/get-in-touch.md).